prof-alazhary/Security-Gateway/README.md

 ## Feature Keys

 - Docker file that holds the [Nginx](https://hub.docker.com/_/nginx) and [njs](https://github.com/nginx/njs) Modules installation.
-- Nginx config `nginx.conf` file ready to use.
+- Nginx configurations (`nginx.conf` for backend server - `default.conf` for security gateway server)file ready to use.
 - njs applications/examples inside the `jsCode.js` that contains the javascript code would be used to achieve our POC.
 - Exposing 2 Nginx servers (`security_gateway` & `backend_side`) that allow us to apply the functionality that we've implemented.
-- docker-compose to facilitate the development process.
+- docker-compose to facilitate the environment for development.

 ## RUN & Get Started